vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/collations.md

 Do note that, as the MySQL documentation explains, the `@character_set_client` setting only applies when performing character comparisons in SQL queries that don't have explicit collation information.
 For instance, a query such as `SELECT 'foo' = 'FOO'` will use the default `@character_set_client` for the cluster when picking the charset and collation for the two string literals, because these literals contain no explicit charset or collation information.
 A query such as `SELECT c FROM t WHERE c = 'foo'` will **not** use the `@character_set_client`; it will use the charset and collation that was defined for column `c` when creating table `t`.

 Vitess has extensive support for creating collation-aware tables and columns in your SQL database, using any charset, and performing collation-aware operations in SQL queries.
 Any of the supported collations and charsets in Vitess can be used when declaring a table or a row in your database -- it does not need to match the specific value of `@character_set_client`.
 Generally speaking, setting `@character_set_client` to a charset not based on `utf8mb4` is a mistake.
-We strongly encourage you to leave the `-db_charset` flag to its default value.
+We strongly encourage you to leave the `--db_charset` flag to its default value.